b-it-bots/mas_domestic_robotics/mdr_perception/mdr_head_controller/README.md

 * `look_down`: Moves the robot's head down.
 Returns a Boolean indicating whether the operation was successful.
 * `turn_left`: Turns the robot's head to the left.
 Returns a Boolean indicating whether the operation was successful.
 * `turn_right`: Turns the robot's head to the right.
 Returns a Boolean indicating whether the operation was successful.
-* `tilt`: tilt the head (vertically) by a specific angle.
+* `tilt`: tilt the head (vertically) by a specific angle in radians.
 Returns a Boolean indicating whether the operation was successful.
-* `pan`: pan the head (horizontally) by a specific angle.
+* `pan`: pan the head (horizontally) by a specific angle in radians.
 Returns a Boolean indicating whether the operation was successful.
 * `reset`: reset the head to an initial position.
 Returns a Boolean indicating whether the operation was successful.

 Robot-specific implementations need to override all methods.